eh-am/fightcade-gamepad-navigation/README.md

 - [ ] support hold button
 - [ ] in search welcome page, allow navigating with arrowkeys instead of tab
 - [ ] add arrow to filter select
+- [ ] react to spacebar in select filter
 - [ ] disable all external links
+- [ ] user button not working when clicked

 # Pages